-- 2. The exchange of information shall in particular address the following: - (a) the performance of installations and techniques in terms of emissions, expressed as short and long term averages, where appropriate, and the associated reference conditions), pollution, consumption and nature of raw materials, (water consumption), use of energy and generation of waste; - (b) the techniques used, associated monitoring and their developments; - (c) best available techniques and emerging techniques identified after considering the issues mentioned in points (a) and (b) and the results of measures taken in accordance with Article 30. - $\bigcirc$ 3. $\bigcirc$ $\bigcirc$ 1...] $\bigcirc$ The BAT reference documents shall in particular describe the best available techniques, the $\bigcirc$ 1...] $\bigcirc$ emission levels $\bigcirc$ associated with the best available techniques, $\bigcirc$ 1...] $\bigcirc$ associated monitoring, $\bigcirc$ associated consumption levels, $\bigcirc$ 2...] $\bigcirc$ remediation $\bigcirc$ measures where appropriate $\bigcirc$ 2... $\bigcirc$ and 2... $\bigcirc$ 2 any $\bigcirc$ emerging techniques, giving special consideration to the criteria listed in Annex III. $\bigcirc$ 1... $\bigcirc$ $\bigcirc$ - The Commission shall establish and regularly convene a forum composed of representatives of Member States, the industries concerned and non-governmental organisations promoting environmental protection.
+- 2. The exchange of information shall in particular address the following: - (a) the performance of installations and techniques in terms of emissions, expressed as short and long term averages, where appropriate, and the associated reference conditions, consumption and nature of raw materials, water consumption, use of energy and generation of waste; - (b) the techniques used, associated monitoring, cross-media effects, economic and technical viability and developments in them; - (c) the best available techniques and the emerging techniques identified after considering the issues mentioned in points (a) and (b). - 3.
+The Commission shall establish and regularly convene a forum composed of representatives of Member States, the industries concerned and non-governmental organisations promoting environmental protection.

-The Commission shall obtain the opinion of the forum concerning the practical arrangements for the exchange of information and in particular on the following:
+The Commission shall obtain the opinion of the forum on the practical arrangements for the exchange of information and in particular on the following:

-- (a) the rules of procedure of the forum; - (b) the work programme for the exchange of information;

-(c) the establishment of guidance on the collection of data and on the suitable content and format of the BAT Reference Documents.
+- (a) the rules of procedure of the forum; - (b) the work programme for the exchange of information; - (c) guidance on the collection of data; - (d) guidance on the elaboration of BAT reference documents and on their quality assurance including the suitability of their content and format.